Structural Complexity of One-Dimensional Random Geometric Graphs: Bounds on the Structural Entropy

 Fig.~\ref{fig:bounds} illustrates the upper and lower bounds given by Propositions~\ref{prop:UBunif} and~\ref{prop:LBunif} when the connection range function is $r_n = \frac{x}{n}$, $x>0$, and $n$ is large.
-We notice that the bounds approach the values of $2$ bits and respectively $1/\ln2\approx 1.443$ bits, as $x$ increases; these values correspond to the asymptotic value (in $n$) of the normalised entropy of the ordered graph when $r_n$ dominates $1/n$ but is still vanishing with $n$ (e.g., $r_n \propto \ln n / n$ or $r_n \propto 1/\sqrt{n}$).
-Finally, if the scaling function is constant, $r_n=r$ with $r$ bounded away from $0$ and $1$, the upper bound decreases linearly with $r$.
+We notice that the bounds approach the values of $2$ bits and respectively $\log_2 e \approx 1.443$ bits, as $x$ increases; these values correspond to the asymptotic value (in $n$) of the normalized entropy of the ordered graph when $r_n$ dominates $1/n$ but is still vanishing with $n$ (e.g., $r_n \propto \ln n / n$ or $r_n \propto 1/\sqrt{n}$).
+Finally, if the scaling function is constant, $r_n=r$ with $r$ bounded away from $0$ and $1$, the bounds given by Propositions~\ref{prop:UBunif} and~\ref{prop:LBunif} decrease linearly with $r$.
 The decrease is due to the margin effect caused by the finite domain over which the points are distributed: roughly speaking, for large $n$, approximately a fraction $r$ of the nodes form the leftmost clique (i.e., they are all connected to node $1$), such that only a fraction of about $1-r$ of the $L$ variables contribute to the uncertainty.